solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Next, we’ll create the `Add Max Size Note` test.
-It is the same as the previous
+Next, let's create the `Add Max Size Note` test.
+This test will be similar to the previous one, but it will:

-test, but with the second note.
+1. **Call `append_note`**: Use the `append_note` instruction with the second note, which is designed to be the maximum size allowed (1232 bytes).
+2. **Verify Hash and Log**: Ensure that the on-chain hash matches the computed hash and that the note log accurately reflects the content of the large note.

 ```typescript
 it("Add Max Size Note", async () => {